May 7 – 13, 2023

 International Compost Awareness Week (ICAW) is the largest and most comprehensive education initiative of the compost industry.
 It is celebrated nationwide and in other countries each year during the first full week of May.
 The goal of ICAW is to work together to raise public awareness on why we all should be composting our organics recycling and using compost.
 The program includes poster and video contests in the fall and activities and events held during the week in May.
-Throughout the week of ICAW, community and business events are held to encourage and celebrate composting - all types of composting – from backyard to large-scale are promoted.
+Throughout the week of ICAW, community, school, government and business events are held to encourage and celebrate composting - all types of composting – from backyard to large-scale.

 Each year, for ICAW in the US a new theme is chosen.
-The theme is used for the Poster Contest, which encourages artists throughout the world to create a design sharing the importance of composting and compost use.
+The theme is used for the Poster Contest, which encourages artists, age 14 and older, from throughout the world to create a design sharing the importance of composting and compost use.
 There is also a video contest for children in 4th – 8th grade (ages 10 - 13).

 What Does this Theme Mean?